loukikbhandari/mqr/README.md

 If the Redis instance can't be reached you will receive an error indicating this.

 Please also note the `errChan` parameter.
 There is some mqr logic running in the background which can run into Redis errors.
-If you pass an error channel to the `OpenConnection()` functions mqr will send those background errors to this channel so you can handle them asynchronously.
-For more details about this and handling suggestions see the section about handling background errors below.

 ### Queues